premkumar-palanichamy/premkumar-palanichamy/README.md

 <img align="right" src="./Images/MeMe.png" width="250" height="300">

-<h3 align="center">A passionate DevOps Consultant from India living in Netherlands</h3>
+<h3 align="center">A passionate DevOps Consultant from India living in The Netherlands</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=premkumar-palanichamy&label=Profile%20views&color=0e75b6&style=flat" alt="premkumar-palanichamy" /> </p>

 _I'm a software engineer who loves to automate the things.
-Begin a software generalist I like to experiment many technologies to find a solution to solve the business problems and to facilitate business to handle it.
+Begin a software generalist I like to experiment many technologies to find a solution to solve the business problems and facilitate business to handle it easily.
 Skilled at cloud, container, devops, scripting, IaC and automation.
 Also a self taught coder \`still learning\`_

 ### *In a Nutshell about me* :star2: :star: :star_struck: :star: :star2: